luknl/Reditum/README.md

 # Reditum

 My first react-native app created in 10 days for a school project.
-It allows you to rediscover the sotry of monuments in your neighbourhood, how time has trasnformed or erased them.
+It allows you to rediscover the story of monuments in your neighborhood, how time has transformed or erased them.
 In french.

 Application based on the [NativeBase KichenSink template](https://github.com/GeekyAnts/NativeBase-KitchenSink), using [React Native](https://facebook.github.io/react-native/)